-Given that the Council deposited the CPO in October 2024 it is unclear how they would have secured all the land and rights needed to deliver the land and rights required for the Scheme by Autumn of 2025.
+Given that the Council deposited the CPO in October 2024 it is unclear how they would have secured all of the land and rights needed to deliver the scheme by autumn of 2025.
 Given our experience of these matters, 12 months is insufficient time for a CPO to be confirmed and compulsory purchase powers exercised.

-Concerns over the time scales also raise concerns regarding projected costings and consequently the funding of the scheme.
+Concerns over the time scales also raised concerns regarding projected costings and consequently the funding of the scheme.